denizyuret/Knet.jl/README.rst

 ``conv4``     executes convolutions or cross-correlations.
 ``pool``      replaces several adjacent values with their mean or maximum.
 ``mat``       reshapes its input into a two-dimensional matrix.
-``update!``   updates and returns the weight depending on the gradient and the parameters of the optimization method
+``update!``   updates the weight depending on the gradient and the parameters of the optimization method
 ============= ==========

 The constructors of the supported optimization methods are listed below.